BlendLog/MinerSearch/README.md

 This program is designed to find and destroy hidden miners.
 It is an auxiliary tool for searching suspicious files, directories, processes, etc. and is NOT an antivirus.

+> [!CAUTION]
+> ### Antivirus may give a false positive reaction to this application.
+Please don't create an issue about this.

 ## News about updates now in the Telegram!
 https://t.me/MinerSearch_blog
 ## ⬇ ![Download latest version](https://github.com/BlendLog/MinerSearch/releases/latest)